Updated: Feb 3

 Don't fall into the trap of buying vendors, faking payment history, or cross-contaminating your company's credit with false or fraudulent data.

-Once your list is complete, search for your supplier in D&B's online search engine at www.DandB.com (big search bar in the middle of the screen.)
-If they come up in the list, they have a D&B file, and only companies/contractors/suppliers that are listed with D&B are eligible to report.
+Once your list is complete, search for your supplier in D&B's online search engine at the top of their website.
+If your supplier comes up in the list, they have a D&B file, and only companies/contractors/suppliers that are listed with D&B are eligible to report.

 If you need help, call me — 800-918-7505 — because consultations are always free, and I may be able to provide more information to help speed along your process.